Ambras Castle - among the most important museums worldwide - is closely linked to the personality of Archduke Ferdinand II

 free for children and young people under 19 years

-Guided tours on request.
-Ambras Castle stays open all year round (except in November), in winter, the Portrait Gallery and the Gothic Sculptures' Collection are not accessible.
+Ambras Castle stays open all year round (except in November).
+The Portrait Gallery and the Gothic Sculptures' Collection are not accessible in winter.